Gen V Season 2: Release Date, Plot Details And Everything Else We Know

 – Is Gen V set in the time before The Boys?

 Gen V is set in the same universe as The Boys but focuses on different characters.
-It is not a prequel or a sequel but runs parallel to The Boys.
+It is not a prequel or a sequel but runs parallel to the storyline of The Boys.

 – Who is Ben in Gen V?

-Jensen Ackles appears in the Gen V cast as Soldier Boy, Ben, his character from The Boys, the former leader of the Vought-sponsored superhero team Payback
+Jensen Ackles appears in Gen V as Ben aka Soldier Boy, his character from The Boys who is the former leader of the Vought-sponsored superhero team Payback